I’ve been running a self-publishing business for over ten years now, and it’s taught me a thing or two about not scaling.

 First of all, if you never scale, you won’t lose money in any significant way.
 It’s pretty great.
 I don’t have warehouses full of goods I’m unable to sell.
 Creditors aren’t blowing up my phone.
 It’s just a slow trickle to keep it alive, monthly hits of banking fees and a phone bill, plus what it takes to run my servers.
 It’s under a hundred dollars a month, although there are some yearly business admin fees and of course the PO box rental and also taxes.

 I must say, I’ve gotten pretty good at not scaling.
 But having mastered that particular area of the business world, I think I’m ready for a new challenge.
 I’m ready to scale this business, and, if you have one of your own, you can follow along at home.
-Transparency is key.

-Come back in a while to see how it went.
+Come back soon to see how the next plan hatched.